OPSILab/Service-Catalog/docs/usage/index.md

 ## Data Consents Section

-The \"Data Consents\" page provides, if the authenticated user has
-\"data-controller\" role, a registry of consents collected.
+The **Data Consents** page provides, if the authenticated user has **data-controller** role, a registry of consents collected.
 It is a front-end client of the APIs provided by the Consent Manager component or if configured to be used with [CaPe solution](https://github.com/OPSILab/Cape).